amcginlay/eks-demos/doc/scratch/README.md

 # apply an updated manifest for the virtual router in which the weights are flipped to route 0% of traffic to the BLUE backend and 100% to green
 # observe in the **dedicated** terminal window as the backend traffic is switched from BLUE to GREEN (~5-10 secs)
 # this was achieved by reconfiguring the App Mesh configuration, which re-publishes that configuration down to all the appropriate envoy proxies, dynamically re-routing the requests flowing out through those containers
-# our application remains completely unaware that any of this reconfiguration is taking place
+# your application remains completely unaware that any of this reconfiguration is taking place
 sed -i -e "s/weight: 100/weight: -1/g" -e "s/weight: 0/weight: 100/g" -e "s/weight: -1/weight: 0/g" ~/environment/eks-demos/src/mesh-apps/vr-${EKS_APP_BE}.yaml
 kubectl -n ${EKS_APP_NS} apply -f ~/environment/eks-demos/src/mesh-apps/vr-${EKS_APP_BE}.yaml